THE GOVERNMENT TRANSPARENCY ACT OF 2023/A BILL TO OPEN STATE AND LOCAL GOVERNMENT PERSONNEL RECORDS

 RE: NCAE misinformation campaign

-- First and foremost, The Government Transparency Act of 2021 is nothing close to a radical, new approach extending beyond the public’s right to know in most other states.
+- First and foremost, The Government Transparency Act is nothing close to a radical, new approach extending beyond the public’s right to know in most other states.
 In fact, the vast majority of open government states, including the top tier public records laws in Georgia, South Carolina, Tennessee, Florida, Ohio, and Texas allow access to virtually the entire public employee personnel file (minus social security and bank account numbers and the like).
-Thirty more states, Iowa notably among them, offer access to reasons for disciplinary actions like those contained in The Government Transparency Act of 2021.
+Thirty more states, Iowa notably among them, offer access to reasons for disciplinary actions like those contained in The Government Transparency Act.

 - Contrary to the NCAE’s arguments, due process safeguards exist — by statute or by agency procedural rules — at every level of city, county, and state government for employees who believe they have been wrongfully accused and discharged.
 Language has been added to the bill to prohibit disclosure of personal medical information; and additional safeguards are built into judicial decisions that are well-known to public sector lawyers, who train their state and local government managers to use them when appropriate.
 There is nothing legally defective — much less constitutionally defective — about this bill.

 - A general description of the reasons for demotions, suspensions, and terminations have been kept secret from the public for far too long in North Carolina.
-It’s high time North Carolina joined the ranks of the most transparent states by passing The Government Transparency Act of 2021.
+It’s high time North Carolina joined the ranks of the most transparent states by passing The Government Transparency Act.

 If you believe in more transparency and your Right to Know